Medicare Preventive Services

 - Colorectal Cancer

 - Medicare covers five different screening tools and tests used to detect colon cancer, including multitarget stool DNA tests, barium enemas, colonoscopies, fecal occult blood tests and flexible sigmoidoscopies.
-How often you can receive these services at no cost varies, but Medicare covers all expenses if your doctor accepts assignment.
+It varies how often you can receive these services at no cost, but Medicare covers all expenses if your doctor accepts assignment.